kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters:

 -   interval- Interval between each sample.
-See 6.1 Interval.

 -   type- Upsample or Downsample.
 Needed for correct handling of gaps in the input data.
 Upsample fills gap with the same value.
     Downsample does not.